 Nothing is more important than our health.
-Building a healthy body will encourage and support us to live our lives to the fullest.
+Building a healthy body, good health guide will encourage and support us to live our lives to the fullest.
 Undertaking regular exercise and relaxation will improve both our physical and mental health.
 Eating nutrient dense foods by increasing our fruit and vegetable intake will keep our bodies functioning at their best.
 Sleep is also important and we need to ensure we get enough every night.
+Adequate consumption of water; the moderation of coffee and alcohol also feature in building healthy bodies.
 Being proactive about our health and having regular health checks with our healthcare providers enables us to gain control of our health.

 The University of Adelaide provides a range of programs and resources to support staff in their health and wellbeing goals.